Lauren Young specializes in security and defense issues with an academic focus on threats to democracy from right wing movements.

 Dr. Young has also worked at the US Mission to the United Nations and the US Embassy in London on issues including Nuclear Non-Proliferation, International Peace and Security and Cyber Security.
 She also works as a Policy Consultant in the corporate and government sectors and is an Associate Fellow at the Royal United Services Institute, London.

-Forthcoming publications include Hitler’s Girl: The British Aristocracy and the Third Reich on the Eve of WWII, published Fall 2022 by Harper Collins and “The Recognition of States in an Era of Challenged Democracies.”
+Recent publications include Hitler’s Girl: The British Aristocracy and the Third Reich on the Eve of WWII, published Fall 2022 by Harper Collins.

 She holds a B.A. from Yale University, M.A. from The Courtauld Institute, London and MPhil/PhD from King’s College, University of London.